Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Anyway, lets talk a little more about the characters.
 All of the major characters have different goals and ambitions.
 Also, most of them are based on Japanese historical figures.
 And fortunately, familiarity with Japanese history is not really necessary because you'll understand the role of each character eventually, the show does explain that pretty well.
 So you'll probably understand the whole historical context in like 10-20 episodes or so (maybe even less, I don't remember).

-The only complaint I really have about the characters is the lack of distinction between the major female characters.
+The only major complaint I really have about the characters' personalities, is the lack of distinction between the major female characters.
 I mean they are all freakin violent and scary!
 And I do mean ALL of them.
 Of course, they do also have very unique personalities but why is it necessary to give each of them that particular trait?
-Was the mangaka abused by his mother?
-Or worse, by girls in his class? well, whatever.. it's not a major flaw or anything, it just kinda gets old is all.
 I mean this series' greatest badge of honor is how uncliche it is, and yet for some reason it keeps hammering in this particular cliche that probably originated in the 1920s or something. sheesh..
+It seems like the author just didn't know how to make female characters funny, so he just made them all violent and crazy as an additional trait.

-I don't wanna go in to detail about each character, but know that overall they are excellent characters in every way a character should be (except for develpmont).
+I don't wanna go in to detail about each character, but know that overall they are excellent characters in every way a character should be (except for develpmont) there's never a dull moment with them.
+And I especially like how smart and self aware they are.
 I'm pretty sure they won't be forgotten any time soon.

 Generally the artwork is really good.
 The backgrounds are nice and detailed.
 The character designs are decent, nothing too special though.